lhdbkul/Omeka-S-module-Common/README.md

 to the main settings, site settings, user settings, or theme settings pages:
 `handleAnySettings()` builds the fieldset but calls neither, and there is no theme-settings handler at all.
-A Secret element placed in a `SettingsFieldset`, `SiteSettingsFieldset`, `UserSettingsFieldset`, or a theme's settings would therefore be rendered with its stored value in the HTML (no blanking) and saved as-is (no encryption) — worse than a plain text field.
+A Secret element placed in a `SettingsFieldset`, `SiteSettingsFieldset`, `UserSettingsFieldset`, or a theme settings would therefore be rendered with its stored value in the HTML (no blanking) and saved as-is (no encryption) — worse than a plain text field.
 Until this is wired,